Christina Bennington: Discography

 Bennington features heavily on the cast recording for Bat Out Of Hell The Musical in her role as Raven, singing the song Heaven Can Wait as a solo, duetting on the songs Making Love Out Of Nothing At All and For Crying Out Loud, and featuring as a lead in the songs It's All Coming Back To Me Now and I'd Do Anything For Love (But I Won't Do That).

 In late 2018, Bennington joined two groups in recording charity singles - as one of The Celebs in a charity record Rock With Rudolph, which was written and produced by Grahame and Jack Corbyn.
 It was a Christmas song which aimed to raise funds for the Great Ormond Street Hospital and was released digitally on independent record label Saga Entertainment on 30 November 2018.
 The music video debuted exclusively with The Sun on 29 November 2018, and had its first TV showing on Good Morning Britain on 30 November 2018.
 The song peaked at number two on the iTunes pop chart.
 She also participated in the "West End Friends" recording the Carole King song You Got A Friend to raise money for Barnardo's.

-In 2020 amid the COVID-19 crisis Bennington returned to join The Celebs which now included Frank Bruno and X Factor winner Sam Bailey to raise money for both Alzheimer's Society and Action for Children.
+In 2020, during the COVID-19 pandemic, Bennington returned to join The Celebs, which now included Frank Bruno and X Factor winner Sam Bailey to raise money for both Alzheimer's Society and Action for Children.
 They recorded a new rendition of Merry Christmas Everyone by Shakin' Stevens and it was released digitally on 11 December 2020, on independent record label Saga Entertainment.
 The music video debuted exclusively on Good Morning Britain the day before release.
 The song peaked at number two on the iTunes pop chart.